Pittsburgh: Hockey

 The NHL's Pittsburgh Penguins have played in Pittsburgh since the team's founding in 1967.
 The team has won 6 Eastern Conference titles (1991, 1992, 2008, 2009, 2016 and 2017) and 5 Stanley Cup championships (1991, 1992, 2009, 2016 and 2017).
 Since 1999, Hall of Famer and back-to-back playoff MVP Mario Lemieux has served as Penguins owner.
 Until moving into the PPG Paints Arena in 2010 (when it was known as Consol Energy Center), the team played their home games at the world's first retractable domed stadium, the Civic Arena, or in local parlance "The Igloo".

 Ice hockey has had a regional fan base since the 1890s semi-pro Keystones.
 The city's first ice rink dates back to 1889, when there was an ice rink at the Casino in Schenley Park.
 From 1896 to 1956, the Exposition Building on the Allegheny River near The Point and Duquesne Gardens in Oakland offered indoor skating.

-The NHL awarded one of its first franchises to the city in 1924 on the strength of the back-to-back USAHA championship winning Pittsburgh Yellow Jackets featuring future Hall of Famers and a Stanley Cup winning coach.
-The NHL's Pittsburgh Pirates made several Stanley Cup playoff runs with a future Hall of Famer before folding from Great Depression financial pressures.
+The NHL awarded one of its first franchises to the city in 1924 on the strength of the back-to-back USAHA championship-winning Pittsburgh Yellow Jackets.
+The NHL's Pittsburgh Pirates made several Stanley Cup playoff runs before folding from Great Depression financial pressures.
 Hockey survived with the Pittsburgh Hornets farm team (1936–1967) and their seven finals appearances and three championships in 18 playoff seasons.

 Robert Morris University fields a Division I college hockey team at the Island Sports Center.
 Pittsburgh has semi-pro and amateur teams such as the Pittsburgh Penguins Elite.
-Pro-grade ice rinks such as the Rostraver Ice Garden, Mt.
-Lebanon Recreation Center and Iceoplex at Southpointe have trained several native Pittsburgh players for NHL play.
-RMU hosted the city's first Frozen Four college championship in 2013 with the four PPG Paints Arena games televised by ESPN.
+Pro-grade ice rinks in the region include the Rostraver Ice Garden and Iceoplex at Southpointe.